-Classical Studies, Eastern, Slavic, and German Studies, English, or Romance Languages and Literatures
+Classical Studies, English, Romance Languages and Literatures, or Eastern, Slavic, and German Studies

-LSHED students may fulfill this requirement by taking MATHI190 Fundamentals of Math I (required for Elementary Education major) or APSY2217 Statistics for Applied Psychology (required for Applied Psychology and Human Development major)
+LSEHD students may fulfill this requirement by taking APSY2217 Statistics for Applied Psychology (required for Applied Psychology and Human Development major) or MATH1190 Fundamentals of Math I (required for Elementary Education major).

-Biology, Chemistry, Earth and Environmental Sciences, or Physics
+Biology, Chemistry, Earth and Environmental Sciences, Environmental Studies, or Physics

-Philosophy of the Person I and II, Person and Social Responsibility I and II (PULSE), Perspectives on Western Culture I and II, or any combination of Complex Problems or Enduring Questions Core Philosophy courses.
-EDUC1050 The Educational Conversation satisfies Philosophy II Core.
+One Philosophy I course and one Philosophy II course, PHILIO70-1071 Philosophy of the Person I and II (in sequence), PHIL/THEO1088-1089 Person and Social Responsibility I and II (PULSE) (in sequence), or PHIL/THEO1090-1091 Perspectives on Western Culture I and II (in sequence), Complex Problem or Enduring Question courses may fulfill one Philosophy Core course.
+FORM1050 The Educational Conversation satisfies the Philosophy II Core course for LSEHD students.